 During the first appointment at Indy Women PT a complete medical history will be taken along with a review of current symptoms.
 After taking the history, the physical therapist will then perform a thorough external and internal musculoskeletal examination.
 You are welcome to bring a second person with you into the examination room during the examination and subsequent treatments.
 We will discuss the physical findings and together will set up a plan of care with your personal goals in mind.

-- An internal exam will include a gloved finger with lubricant inserted either vaginally or rectally to assess for muscle tone, strength and any pain
+- An internal exam either vaginally or rectally to assess for muscle tone, strength and any pain.

 - Biofeedback to help cue isolation of the pelvic floor muscles or as a tool to help the muscles learn to relax again